nextauthjs/next-auth/www/docs/schemas/models.md

 In NextAuth.js all table/collection names are plural, and all table names and column names use snake_case when used with an SQL database and camelCase when used with Document database.
 Indexes are declared on properties where appropriate.

 :::tip
-Models in NextAuth.js are built for for ANSI SQL but are polymorphic and are transformed to adapt to the database being used; there is some variance in specific data types (e.g. for datetime, text fields, etc).
+Models in NextAuth.js are built for ANSI SQL but are polymorphic and are transformed to adapt to the database being used; there is some variance in specific data types (e.g. for datetime, text fields, etc).
 :::

 ### User